What are Held to Maturity Securities?

 Upon purchase, the offsetting account will likely be cash, as the company likely bought the securities with cash.
 Here, we can see that no changes are recorded in the 2017 accounting period, despite any changes in the fair value of the security during that time period.
 For instance, if interest rates fell sharply in 2016, which would cause a rise in the market value of the bond, there would be no account of this in the company’s balance sheet.

 In 2018, when the bond matured, we see that a capital gain of $500 million has occurred as a result of sliding interest rates.
-This is the only time that any changes in the price of the security will be recorded.
+This is the only time that any changes in the value of the security will be recorded.

 Interest payments made to the debt-holding company will appear in the company’s income statement on a periodic basis.
 Let’s assume that the bonds pay a 10% annual coupon rate, which equates to $50 million in additional income each year.
 Here’s how this would look on a company’s income statement: